 7) Lighting!
 Open those curtains, add lamps to dark areas and use the brightest bulbs possible!
 While a professional photographer can compensate for lack of light, a dark room is not high on a buyer’s priority list when they tour your house.
 Light=money!

 8) Add a room.
 Consider adding a conservatory etc. For some buyers the lack of a downstairs loo can be a deal-breaker, but it's astonishing how few square feet are required to install such a huge selling point

 9) Keep an eye on your spending.
 As ever, calculate whether your expenditure will be recovered by an increase in value.
 Find out the maximum potential value of your property.
-It's pointless spending £20,000 on improving a property if it will only add £10,000 to the sale price.
+It's pointless spending £20,000 on improving a property for sale if it will only add £10,000 to the sale price.

 10) Contact Pinpoint today to arrange a free no obligation appraisal and valuation of your home.

 - Buying Advice